Pottstown, PA Bankruptcy Lawyers

 How Chapter 13 Bankruptcy Works

 Additionally, once bankruptcy proceedings have been initiated, whether you filed for Chapter 7 or Chapter 13, you will receive an automatic stay.
 An automatic stay prevents creditors from pursuing payments or sending your account to collections until the bankruptcy proceeding has concluded.
-This will give a debtor time to work with an experienced attorney to improve their odds of successfully filing for bankruptcy.
+This will give a debtor time to work with our experienced attorneys to improve their odds of successfully filing for bankruptcy.